 In second half of 2017, saw MGI investing into the future with the Maurice Court offices being fully reconditioned into a world-class work space, providing wonderful conditions for staff and a great showroom for the trade and service customers.
 The SureshotGPS AIR Series Handheld, a Golf Watch and a new 5000 series Laser Distance Rangefinders were designed by Ian and released by MGI.

-In its 25th year of operation, MGI exported the Zip Series to the world and they are currently being sold into more than 25 countries – an exciting time in the business as the global market means further growth.
+In its 25th year of operation, MGI continued exporting the Zip Series to the world.
+The product range was being sold into more than 25 countries – an exciting time in the business as the global market meant further growth.

 With golf course difficulty and distances increasing around the world, MGI responded in 2019 by developing the Zip Navigator AT (All-Terrain).
 The electric caddies independent swiveling front wheels, combined with the perfected performance and design of the established Zip Series models provided MGI’s most versatile caddy to date.

 With massive global growth, MGI saw the need for premium golf bags that suited motorised buggies, so they designed the Dri-Play & Lite-Play cart bags, featuring unique BAGLINK© technology that perfectly locks the bag onto any Zip Series model to prevent twisting or turning during your round.

 With technology constantly advancing, Sureshot launched two new products into the golf industry, advancing on over 12 years of golf GPS and distance measuring innovation, culminating in the AXIS GPS Watch & PINLOC 6000 Series of laser rangefinders.